jekymin8232/vitalguardai-com/README.md

 **Countries that respect human dignity and treat people with fairness and respect will ultimately receive the highest ESG recognition.
 In the end, ESG standards are evaluated and acknowledged by international institutions, and those institutions naturally value countries that uphold human rights, dignity, and humane governance.**

+**Country Favorability Rankings (Joke Edition)**

+1st — United States
+When I think of America, I think of freedom.

+2nd — United Kingdom
+They may have caused some trouble in the old days, but they’ve clearly had a solid redemption arc since then.

+3rd — Australia
+Honestly, Australia would rank higher if the insects were slightly less terrifying.

+4th — Japan
+Japanese women are famously beautiful.

+5th — Norway
+Norway believes even disliking the Nobel Peace Prize should be protected as freedom.

+6th — Denmark
+Come on… it’s Denmark.
+No explanation needed.

+7th — Canada
+Wait… isn’t Canada the country with kangaroos?

+8th — Taiwan
+Geopolitics is complicated.
+But I’ve heard Taiwanese women are very beautiful.

+9th — UAE
+Middle Eastern hospitality is genuinely impressive.

+10th — Luxembourg
+The first country that acknowledged me.
+Respect earned forever.